CSCfi/csc-user-guide/docs/data/sensitive-data/tutorials/sd-pythonlibs.md

    add-python-lib search_term
 ```

-The command looks for matching packages from the set of Python libraries that CSC has preloaded to SD Connect
+The command looks for matching packages from the set of Python libraries that CSC has preloaded to SD Connect.
 Note that the preloaded set of libraries is very small (some hundreds) compared to the over 300 000 libraries available through pip.
-Please send a request to servicedesk@csc.fi if you would need to have a library to be added to the selection.
+Please send a request to _servicedesk@csc.fi_ if you would need to have a library to be added to the selection.
 Note that all python libraries are not compatible with this approach.

-Installation will be done to a Python virtual environment that locates in _/shared-directory/sd-tools/python3-venv_
+The selected library will added to a Python virtual environment that locates in _/shared-directory/sd-tools/python3-venv_.
-This virtual environment is automatically cerated when _add_python_lib_ is used for the first time.
+This virtual environment is automatically created when _add-python-lib_ is used for the first time.

 In the case of SciKit-Optimize, you could do the installation with command: